Active Topology Inference using Network Coding: Inferring Directed Acyclic Graphs (DAGs)

 Let us now consider a 2-by-2 network where packets may be lost on some links.
 In this case, we can no longer guarantee meetings of $x_1$ and $x_2$ at the joining points and predictable observations at the receivers.
 There are two differences from the lossless case.
 First, because of random packet loss, each experiment might result in different outcomes, shown in Table~\ref{table-lossyObs}.
 Second, there are common observations across all four types, as opposed to just between types 1 and 4.
 We divide the observations in Table~\ref{table-lossyObs} into three groups: (i) at least one of the receivers does not receive any packet (``-'') due to loss, (ii) both receivers have the same observation $R_1=R_2$, and (iii) the two receivers have different observations $R_1 \neq R_2$.

-We choose to ignore the observations of {\em group (i)} because they can occur in any of the four 2-by-2 types and thus do not help to distinguish among them in the deterministic way adopted in this paper.
+We choose to ignore the observations of {\em group (i)} because they can occur in any of the four 2-by-2 types and thus, they do not help to distinguish among 2-by-2's in the deterministic way adopted in this paper.
 Observations of {\em group (ii)} can also be the result of any 2-by-2 type: unlike the lossless case, where $R_1=R_2$ is unique to type 1 or 4 topologies, any of the four topologies may result in such observations if some packets are lost.
 We observe that group (ii) are the only possibility for type 1 topology, apart from the group (i) that we ignore, while all other three 2-by-2 types may result in either $R_1=R_2$ or $R_1 \neq R_2$.
-Therefore, if after $countMax$ trials, we have only observations from group (ii), we declare the topology to be type 1.
+Therefore, if after $countMax$ trials, we only have observations of group (ii), we declare the topology to be type 1.

 In observations of {\em group (iii)}, it is $R_1 \neq R_2$, which means that $c_{12}\neq c_{22}$ and/or $c_{11}\neq c_{21}$.
 An important observation is that the difference of the coefficients between the two receivers contains topology-related information.
-W.l.o.g, we focus on the coefficient of $x_2$ and look at the difference $c_{12}-c_{22}$.
+W.l.o.g., we focus on the coefficient of $x_2$ and look at the difference $c_{12}-c_{22}$.
 Table~\ref{table-lossyObs} shows that $c_{12}-c_{22}<0$ can only occur in type 2 or type 4 topologies; while $c_{12}-c_{22}>0$ can only occur in a type 3 or 4 topology.
 Note that the coefficient is larger on one side (\eg $c_{12}>c_{22}$) when the probe ($x_2$) goes through two joining points on its way to one receiver (in this case, $R_1$) and through one joining point on its way to the other receiver ($R_2$).
 By performing several independent experiments and collecting several observations of group (iii), we can distinguish among the candidate topologies.
 If after $countMax$ experiments, there are only observations of group (ii) or (iii) with $c_{12}-c_{22}\leq0$, we declare the topology as type 2.
 If there are only observations of group (ii) or (iii) with $c_{12}-c_{22}\geq0$, we declare it as type 3.
 If there are observations of group (ii) or (iii) with both $c_{12}-c_{22}<0$ and $c_{12}-c_{22}>0$, we declare it as type 4.